themarcusaurelius/trailToad/README.md

  ## In Conclusion

- The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your online store.
-Hopefully, this demo gives
+The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your custom online store that can easily integrate into the existing BigCommerce framework.

+Check out the documentation [here](https://developer.bigcommerce.com/api-docs) to find out more about the full API capabilities BigCommerce has to offer.